isaacdevlugt/GreNADE/Theory.md

 ## Introduction

-When algorithmically modeling ground (or thermal) states in computational / statistical physics, an important issue that plagues some algorithms is the equilibration time to generate uncorrelated samples from our model (e.g. Markov Chain Monte Carlo).
-Typically, these algorithms that employ some form of Markov Chain are required in order to avoid calculating the exponentially-scaling partition function.
-Algorithms that produce samples via a Markov Chain are usually not desirable, albeit there are plenty of algorithms in existence wherein the equilibration time to produce uncorrelated samples from the model is relatively small.
-And sometimes, Markov Chain methods are all we have.
-But, generally speaking, a model where samples can only be drawn in this manner is undesirable if alternatives are available.
+Modeling states (ground or thermal) in computational physics requires calculating the partition function - an expression that scales exponentially with the number of constituents and is thus generally intractable.
+As a workaround, physicists commonly use probabilistic sampling methods, many of which are based on a Markov Chain (MC).
+A huge drawback about MC-based sampling is that the equilibration time required to generate uncorrelated samples can be very long.

-In machine learning, the Restricted Boltzmann machine (RBM) is a generative model that is burdened by a Markov Chain-like procedure to produce samples called Gibbs sampling.
-However, even though the RBM has this undesirable property it has many properties that physicists and people in the machine learning community find very appealing.
-And in some cases, the equilibration time in the Gibbs sampling procedure is quite small.
+Restricted Boltzmann Machines (RBMs) are a class of generative models that have many appealing properties as a tool for statistical physics, yet it too is burdened by a MC-like procedure called Gibbs sampling.

-Algorithms wherein the partition function need not be calculated, yet the probability distribution defined by the model can be directly/exactly sampled, and therefore a Markov Chain is not required, are called autoregressive.
-There exists generative models that have this desirable property (e.g. recurrent neural networks).
-In this blog post, we will go through one autoregressive generative model called a neural autoregressive distribtuions estimator (NADE).
-Oddly enough, its network architecture stems from an RBM.
-This blog post is based upon Refs.
-[1-3].
+In this post, we discuss an alternative that can be used for the purpose of state modeling: Neural Autoregressive Distributions Estimators (NADEs).
+The NADE is a generative model which is inspired by the RBM architecture, but unlike the RBM, it does not employ a MC-based sampling method.
+Algorithms wherein the partition function need not be calculated, yet the probability distribution defined by the model can be directly sampled, are called autoregressive.

 ## An RBM as a Bayesian Network

-As stated previously, the probability of a sample's (or configuration from a Hilbert space) occurence as modelled by an RBM requires the calculation of the partition function, which is intractable.
+The probability of a sample's occurence, as modelled by an RBM, requires the calculation of the partition function, which is intractable.
 Recall that for an RBM,

 $$
 Z = \sum_{\mathbf{h} \in \mathcal{H}_{\mathbf{h}}} \sum_{\mathbf{v} \in \mathcal{H}_{\mathbf{v}}} e^{-E(\mathbf{v},\mathbf{h})},